This article is a recipe for reaching your ideal job goal in the shortest amount of time.

 - If specific certificates or educational requirements are a must in the job description, make sure you list your education using the same language in the job description.

 If you don’t believe me or someone has told you otherwise (so many resume writers are PIMPING Canva resumes), here is another article that discusses how ATS software reads (or doesn’t read) your resume.
 If you want to get hired you gotta pay attention to these details!

 How to format a resume and get noticed

 Writing a resume is hard.
 It sucks to dive in and dig deep, recalling all the things in our past and figuring out what is the most important or crucial items to list on our resume.

-Our biggest fear is that we will come across sounding boring, robotic and just not-good-enough.
-Selecting a sexy resume template seems like an easy and clever fix to the resume doldrums, but I assure it is NOT.
+Our biggest fear is that we will come across as sounding boring, robotic, and just not good enough.
+Selecting a sexy resume template seems like an easy and clever fix to the resume doldrums, but I assure you it is NOT.